beyondtracks/nsw-rfs-geojson-feeds/README.md

 * `--sort=<original|guid|pubdate>` the default is `original` which retains the original sort order, sorting by `guid` uses ascending order and `pubdate` uses chronological order

 # Schema
 Each GeoJSON Feature represents a major incident.
 Each Feature may have multiple geometries using a GeometryCollection.
-For example both a point and a polygon showing a bushfire extent.
+For example both a point indicating a rough location and a polygon showing a bushfire extent.
 Although so far every feature contains at a minimum a point geometry, without any documented guarantees about this consumers should accept features with no geometry or only a polygon geometry.

 Each feature has a properties field as follows.
 Note that these vary from the upstream feed, the full list of possible values is unknown these are just the ones I've come across.
+None of these properties are guaranteed to be present.

 Key   | Type | Description | Example
 ------|------|-------------|---------
 title | String | A short name used as the tile of this incident, given to assist with managing multiple incidents.
-Usually this is the name of a nearby road or geographic feature but it doesn't necessarily reflect the exact location of that incident. | `Grain Valley Rd, Boggabri` alert-level | String | Alert level of the incident, see [#alert-level](https://github.com/beyondtracks/nsw-rfs-majorincidents-geojson#alert-level) | `emergency-warning`, `watch-and-act`, `advice`, 'not-applicable` status | String | Status of the incident, see [#status](https://github.com/beyondtracks/nsw-rfs-majorincidents-geojson#status) | `out-of-control`, `being-controlled`, 'under-control' guid | String | A globally unique identifier for this incident.
+Usually this is the name of a nearby road or geographic feature but it doesn't necessarily reflect the exact location of that incident. | `Grain Valley Rd, Boggabri` link | String | A URL where more information about the incident can be found.
+If not found the generic link `http://www.rfs.nsw.gov.au/fire-information/fires-near-me` should be used. link-updated | String | Datetime in ISO8601 for the when the link contents were last updated. alert-level | String | Alert level of the incident, see [#alert-level](https://github.com/beyondtracks/nsw-rfs-majorincidents-geojson#alert-level) | `emergency-warning`, `watch-and-act`, `advice`, 'not-applicable` status | String | Status of the incident, see [#status](https://github.com/beyondtracks/nsw-rfs-majorincidents-geojson#status) | `out-of-control`, `being-controlled`, 'under-control' guid | String | A globally unique identifier for this incident.
 Usually it is a non-publicly accessible URL | `https://incidents.rfs.nsw.gov.au/api/v1/incidents/285935`